-Refer to "Non-IFRS Measures" and "Additional IFRS Measures" for further explanations.
+(1) Refer to Part VII under the headings "Explanation of Non-IFRS Measures used in this Document" and "Explanation of Additional IFRS Measures used in this Document" for further explanations.

-Includes Class B exchangeable limited partnership ("LP") units.
+(2) Includes Class B exchangeable limited partnership ("LP") units.

 Not applicable as the same-asset calculation relates to assets owned since January 1, 2016.